 Once you have had a look at your finances and attempted to get them in check, you are in the best position to get yourself out of credit card debt and to stay out.

-There are a few different techniques you can use when it comes to tackling your credit card debt:
+Techniques you can use to tackle your credit card debt:

 Whenever you come into a little extra money, no matter how small, you send it to the credit card company to put towards your debt.
 Rather than mindlessly spending every extra $5 you come across, you will find it can add up nicely if you send it in.
 Think of it as, out of sight and out of mind.